Chen Pinlin

 Freelance:

-Chinese documentary filmmaker Chen Pinlin is held in pre-trial detention on accusations of “picking quarrels and provoking trouble.”
-Shanghai police arrested Chen, a freelance documentary filmmaker who published work under the pseudonym Plato, on November 28, 2023.
+Chinese freelance documentary filmmaker Chen Pinlin is serving a prison sentence of three years and six months for “picking quarrels and provoking trouble.”
+Shanghai police arrested Chen, who published work under the pseudonym Plato, on November 28, 2023.

 In November 2023, Chen published the documentary “Not the Foreign Force,” in which he compiled footage of the anti-COVID-restriction “White Paper Protests.”
 The protests were part of a movement that began in November 2022 in response to the government’s stringent lockdown measures, after a deadly apartment fire in the northwest region of Xinjiang killed at least 10 people.